Medical Policy: 08.01.27

 Provenge (Sipuleucel-T) (also referred to as a vaccine) is an autologous cellular immunotherapy indicated for the treatment of asymptomatic or minimally symptomatic metastatic castrate resistant (hormone refractory) prostate cancer (mCRPC).
 The agent comprises specially treated dendritic cells (antigen presenting cells, also known as accessory cells) obtained from the patient through leukapheresis.
 The cells are then exposed in vitro to proteins that contain prostate antigens and immunologic-stimulating factors and reinfused into the patient.
 The proposed mechanism of action is that treatment stimulates the patient’s own immune system to resist cancer spread.

-Cancer immunotherapy has been investigated as a treatment that could be instituted at the point of detection of androgen-independent metastatic disease (hormone refractory prostate cancer) before significant symptomatic manifestations have occurred.
+Cancer immunotherapy has been investigated as a treatment that could be instituted at the point of detection of androgen-independent metastatic disease (castration-resistant) before significant symptomatic manifestations have occurred.
 The quantity of prostate cancer cells in the patient during this time is thought to be relatively low, and it is thought that an effective immune response to the cancer during this interval could effectively delay or prevent progression.
 Such a delay could allow a course of effective chemotherapy, such as docetaxel, to be deferred or delayed until necessary, thus providing an overall survival benefit.

 The active components of Provenge (Sipuleucel-T) are autologous APCs (dendritic cells) and PAP-GM-CSF.
 During culture, the recombinant antigen can bind to and be processed by APCs into smaller protein fragments.
 The recombinant antigen is designed to target APCs, and may help direct the immune response to PAP.
 Minimal residual levels of the intact PAP-GM-CSF are detectable in the final Provenge product.